 To add onto the slowing down part, I realize that the thought process that is needed when creating art isn't necessarily tied to the practice that you do with your hands.
 Sometimes it's really just thinking about the physics of how things work and understanding their behaviour in the real world.
 For example, I haven't done much practical studies when it comes to clothing folds.
 However, imagining the physics of clothing and how they would behave in certain conditions has helped a lot with figuring out how to draw it without being too reliant on a particular reference.

-This type of thought process, imagining the physics of objects, light, colour, and other real world phenonema, really helps with gaining an intuition on how to draw and paint reality.
+This type of thought process, imagining the physics of objects, light, colour, and other real world phenomena, really helps with gaining an intuition on how to draw and paint reality.
 I did this same sort of thinking process when going through chemistry and physics courses in school: I would simulate how a problem would play out in my head (ie. molecules colliding and the resulting reaction, or the movement of electricity in a circuit).
 It may not be exact, but it gave me an intuitive understanding of how the problem works and it gives me some direction on how to solve it.

 Outside of the mechanical act of drawing, understanding the physics of the things you are drawing and observing reality in general is very important.
 Physically drawing is important, of course, but I think that observing and understanding reality itself and applying that to art is very much understated for improving skill.